Polymer/polymer/PRIMER.md

 In the vast majority of cases, binding data to other elements should use property binding described above, where changes are propagated by setting the new value to the JavaScript property on the element.

 However, there may be cases where a user actually needs to set an attribute on an element, as opposed to a property.
-These include when attribute selectors are used for CSS or for for interoperability with elements that require using attribute-based API.
+These include a handful of [problematic native HTML attributes](#native-binding), when attribute selectors are used for CSS or for for interoperability with elements that require using attribute-based API.

 Polymer provides an alternate binding annotation syntax to make it explicit when binding values to attributes is desired by using `$=` rather than `=`.
 This results in in a call to `element.setAttribute('<attr>', value);`, as opposed to `element.property = value;`.